aws/amazon-mwaa-docker-images/CODING_GUIDELINES.md

 This document contains the coding guidelines we follow in this repository.
 We follow the guidelines here strictly, so make sure your Pull Requests abide by them.

-To make it easier for developers to know the guidelines for what they are contributing, this document has multiple sections.
-Use the list below to jump to the section related to the code iny our Pull Request.
+To make it easier for developers to know the guidelines for the type of their contribution, this document has multiple sections.
+Use the list below to jump to the section related to the code you plan to submit.

 ## Table of Contents